yiphei/yif-AI/future_attention_transformer/README.md

 **Note:** $future\\_dim$ only represents the max value.
 In fact, in the figure above, $q_4$ can only predict $k_5$.

-Here's a visualization guide for all the different $A$'s defined thus far.
+Here's a visual guide for all the different $A$'s defined thus far.

 [ADD VISUALIZATION HERE]